shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_hierarchy_model.rst

 The Shotgun Hierarchy Model is a custom Qt Model specialized to represent your Shotugn production hierarchy as defined in your site's `Tracking Settings <https://support.shotgunsoftware.com/hc/en-us/articles/219031138-Project-Tracking-Settings>`_.
-The hierarchy represented by the model is dynamically constructed based on a supplied root ``path`` which defines the root of the hierarchy in the model and a ``seed_entity_field`` which represents the target of the hierarchy (i.e. what you're trying to drill down to in view using the model).
+The hierarchy represented by the model is dynamically constructed based on a ``seed_entity_field`` which represents the target of the hierarchy (i.e. what you're trying to drill down to in view using the model).

-Like the :class:`ShotgunModel`, the :class:`ShotgunHierarchyModel` uses a disk based cache and runs queries asynchronously to Shotgun in the background for performance.
+Like the :class:`ShotgunModel`, the :class:`.ShotgunHierarchyModel` uses a disk based cache and runs queries asynchronously to Shotgun in the background for performance.
 You derive your own model class from it, set up a query, and then hook up your model to a Qt View which will draw the data.
 The class contains